-Stepan Baryshev is pursuing a PhD on inorganics polaritonics at MIT-SK, where he works on correlation measurements of polariton condensates.
+Stepan Baryshev a Junior Researcher at Skoltech.
+He has completed his PhD on inorganics polaritonics under the supervision of Prof. Lagoudakis at Skoltech in 2022.
+He currently works on correlation measurements of polariton condensates.

 Nicky Brooks is administrative assistant to Prof Lagoudakis at Southampton University.